coffeestained/about/index.md

                     border-radius: 5px; max-height: 29.06px;">
             </a>
         </h3>
         <div id="about"> Hi, I'm Matthew.
 I do solo and agile full-stack stuff and things from behind a monitor ( or 2, or 3 ).
 In my free time, I like to enjoy time with my Wife and friends.
-I also enjoy activities such as Twitch/YouTube, code tinkering (this very page is a good example),
+I also enjoy activities such as Twitch/YouTube, code tinkering,
         gaming and a wide array of outdoorsy stuff.
+This page is a personal tinkering project where I work on the things that I love as well as new stuff.
+The repo is public, feel free to inspect the code if you want to replicate how I accomplished anything.
 Get connected at <a href="https://linkedin.com/in/matthew-grady-orlando">LinkedIn</a>.</div>
     </div>
 </div>